expo/fyi/LegacyNotifications-to-ExpoNotifications.md

 ### Edit `app.json`

+If you're upgrading to SDK 40 or below, you need to set `android.useNextNotificationsApi: true` in your app.json file.
+[See here for details](https://docs.expo.io/versions/latest/sdk/notifications/#android).

 Some values from [your `app.json` `notification` key](https://docs.expo.io/versions/latest/config/app/#notification) still apply, but some do not:

 - `icon` still applies, do not remove it ✅